 A notebook consists of a series of cells, which are (usually short) blocks of text or code that can be run.
 Each cell can be a Markdown cell, code cell, or raw cell, but in this course we will only use Markdown and code cells.
 As its name suggests, a Markdown cell contains Markdown source that, when run, displays the formatted text corresponding to the source.
 A code cell contains code that can be run to display its output.
 All of a notebook’s code cells are written in a single language (in our case, Python).
 A code cell looks like this:

 Because each cell’s code can be run independently of other code cells, the number to the left of the cell shows the order in the code cells were run.

-Assignment 0 is a Jupyter notebook containing only Markdown cells.
+Future assignments will be Jupyter notebooks containing only Markdown cells.
 As we

 mentioned above, double-clicking a Markdown cell shows the source for the